RELEASED MAY 2022

 I knew that once the animation was complete, I would have to help as much as I could in other areas.
 Somehow, I became the lead compositor!

 We decided to replicate an anamorphic lens look in all of our flashback scenes to immerse our viewers in the memories.
 These effects include light leaks, glow, lens distortion, and tilt-shift blur.
-Some of our anamorphic inspirations include Blade Runner and La La Land.
+Some inspirations include Blade Runner and La La Land.
 To match the anamorphic look, we also rendered our film in the anamorphic widescreen format.
 One of our goals for Shattered was to create a "filmic" CG film, so we sought to recreate the imperfections of live-action footage.

 We were fortunate enough to explore several iterations of our characters.
 Tiantian first drew the character lineup.
 When crafting the Chen family, we went directly to the source material — our parents.
 What would they wear?
 What is typical “dedi” and “mami” behavior?
 We kept in mind silhouette, mood, and color palette.